|

 mouse and that of a man."
 The genetic differences responsible for the vast

+differences in brain size are unknown.
 Differences in brain size between species ultimately depend on the

 accumulation of micro-evolutionary changes among the individuals within a